When I said I would live car-free, I didn't know how I'd do it...but I've been without wheels for ten years now, and hardly ever miss it.

 - Carry a backpack––I always carry a backpack when I go anywhere, with two additional bags folded inside.
 Shopping requires a particular kind––one with a large central compartment devoid of pockets inside, insulated, and with padded straps, so it's comfortable on shoulders and back.
 Insulation helps keep butter, meat, and frozen products cold while I'm finishing up.
 I can stick a paperback in one of the outside pockets to read while on the bus.

 I cannot stress enough the health benefits of not using a car to go everywhere.
-I've been told I look ten years younger than I am, and part of that is the free-flowing energy.
+I've been told I look ten years younger than I am, and part of that is my free-flowing energy.
 Here are some of the major health benefits I've experienced:

 - Walking strengthens my leg muscles––not just calves, but thighs and butt too.